anderson-aristotle/html-css-bootstrap-layout/README.md

 - Make an evenly spaced 3x3 grid on mobile (small) screens or smaller
 - Once this works, have your grid stay 3x3 on medium screens
-- Finally, have your columns be full-width on large sized screens or larger
+- Finally, have your columns be 4x4 on large sized screens or larger

 Don't forget to: